CAM Audit Checklist: Free Download for Commercial Tenants

 | Repeating issues across categories | High likelihood of broader overcharge pattern | Run a full audit at /scan |

 For the practical next step, most tenants should either request the missing documents or run the lease and reconciliation through How to Audit CAM Charges in a more formal way.
-If the checklist already shows enough to justify it, run a free CAM audit and let CAMAudit do the cross-reference work across all 13 categories.
+If the checklist already shows enough to justify it, run a free CAM audit and let CAMAudit do the cross-reference work across all 14 categories.
+For a full walkthrough of how CAMAudit works, covering document upload through dispute letter draft, see the how it works page.